tooth2/1D-Localization/README.md

 ## The goal
 A robot perceives the world through its "senses."
 For example, self-driving cars use video, radar, and Lidar, to observe the world around them.
 As cars gather data, they build up a 3D world of observations that tells the car where it is, where other objects (like trees, pedestrians, and other vehicles) are, and where it should be going!

-To start from basic localization, this project is to learn 1D representation of the world for simplicity to solve more complex robot localization in 3D later.
+To start from basic localization, the goal is to apply one-dimensional representation of the world for simplicity to solve more complex robot localization in 3D later.
 <img src = "images/lidar.png" width = 800>

 ## Steps